The First Years

-Electronic Music Foundation (EMF), a not-for-profit organization, was founded in September 1994 to disseminate information and materials on the history and current practice of electronic music.
+Electronic Music Foundation (EMF), a nonprofit organization, was founded in September 1994 to disseminate information and materials on the history and current practice of electronic music.

-In 2002, the UNESCO Digi-Arts Portal.
-The UNESCO goals were twofold: to record the history of electronic music so that it is easily accessible by new practitioners, thereby providing models for creativity and resources for learning about what has already been done; and to offer and support musical creativity software that will enable people, with or without prior musical training, to work creatively with sounds.
+In 2002, the UNESCO Digi-Arts Portal invited participation from EMF Institute.
+The UNESCO goals were twofold: 1. to record the history of electronic music so that it is easily accessible by new practitioners, thereby providing models for creativity and resources for learning about what has already been done; and 2. to offer and support musical creativity software that will enable people, with or without prior musical training, to work creatively with sounds.

 A New World of Music